nextflow-io/patterns/process-get-workdir/README.md

 ## Solution

-Use the `$PWD` Bash variable or the `pwd` command to retrieve the task path working directory.
+Use the `$PWD` Bash variable or the `pwd` command to retrieve the task working directory path.

-Make sure use to escape the `$` variable placeholder when the command script is enclosed in double quote characters.
+Note: Make sure use to escape the `$` variable placeholder when the command script is enclosed in double quote characters.